MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-494-Conditions-Coverage-EndStage-Renal-Disease-Facilities/subpart-D-Administration/section-494.180.md

 (ii) Include reasonable assurances that patients from the dialysis facility are accepted and treated in emergencies.

 (h) *Standard: Furnishing data and information for ESRD program administration.* Effective February 1, 2009, the dialysis facility must furnish data and information to CMS and at intervals as specified by the Secretary.
 This information is used in a national ESRD information system and in compilations relevant to program administration, including claims processing and reimbursement, quality improvement, and performance assessment.
-The data and information must -
+The data and information must—

 (1) Be submitted at the intervals specified by the Secretary;

 (2) Be submitted electronically in the format specified by the Secretary;

-(3) Include, but not be limited to -
+(3) Include, but not be limited to—

 (i) Cost reports;